xet7/beryldb/README.md

 wide range of commands, which are later queued, processed and dispatched to an internal processor.
 Beryl is written in C++ and is powered by [RocksDB](https://github.com/facebook/rocksdb).

 Beryl provides lists, maps, keys, and channel subscription for its clients.
-It is optimized for GNU/Linux systems.
+Beryl is available for GNU/Linux, FreeBSD and MacOS.

 Check Beryl's [full list of commands](https://docs.beryl.dev/using/commands/).

 Don't forget to follow us on [Twitter](https://twitter.com/beryldb)

 ![cli](https://docs.beryl.dev/img/render.gif??)

+## Why use it?

+Beryl simplifies your system by allowing you to write fewer lines of code to store, retrieve, and manage data in your apps.
+For instance, if your application relies on sessions to keep users connected, you may use Beryl's key-value data storage, and then remove expiring keys with Beryl's automatic expire managing system.

 ## Installation